GraemeMalcolm/mslearn-copilot/Instructions/Labs/00-copilot.md

     > **Important**: The AI-generated response is based on information publicly on the Web.
 While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!

-## Use Copilot to create a business plan
+## Use Copilot to create content for a business plan

 Now that you've done some initial research, let's have Copilot help you develop a business plan for your cleaning company.